MartinSobel/Covchart/README.md

 - for share the creation

 **Fix:**
-- Fix that sometimes not loads/loads weird the countrys charts (load data on scroll?)
+- sometimes not loads/loads weird the countries charts (load data on scroll?)

 **Possibles in the future:**
 - Searchbox in aside for curves